mirzakhany/django_boilerplate/README.md

 export IMAGE_REPO="mirzakhani/django_boilerplate";
 ```

-`DOCKER_REGISTRY` : is to set your docker register address, default address will work for dockerhub.
+`DOCKER_REGISTRY`: is to set your docker register address, default address will work for dockerhub.

-`DOCKER_USER` and `DOCKER_PASS` are used to login to your docker reqistery. !!!
-Again dont forget to put this file in .gitignore !!!
+`DOCKER_USER` and `DOCKER_PASS` are used to login to your docker registry. !!!
+Again don't forget to put this file in .gitignore !!!

 `BASE_IMAGE_REPO` and `IMAGE_REPO` are your images repositories. [but why two docker image?](#Why-two-docke-image)